Detecting critical treatment effect bias in small subgroups: Methodology

 \subsection{Power of the test}

-We first discuss a simple result on the power of the test from Equation~\eqref{eq:objective} in rejecting an alternative hypothesis.
-While \citet{hussain2023falsification,muandet2020kernel} show asymptotic normality for the kernel conditional moment test statistics $\mathbb M^2$ under the alternative hypothesis that $\mathbb M^2 \neq 0$, the same result does not directly apply to our test statistic.
+We discuss our result on the power of the test in rejecting the alternative hypothesis.
+While \citet{hussain2023falsification,muandet2020kernel} show asymptotic normality for the conditional moment test statistics $\mathbb M^2$ under the alternative hypothesis that $\mathbb M^2 \neq 0$, the same result does not directly apply to our test statistic.
 However, as we show in the following theorem, our test statistic grows at a rate $\sqrt{n}$.
 For the sake of clarity, we only prove the result for the oracle test statistic $\tstatopt$ computed from $\testrv_g$.
-Nevertheless, we remark that our result can be easily extended to the empirical test statistics via the same argument used in the proof of Theorem~\ref{thm:main}. \begin{thm} Assume that for every $\epsilon>0$, the function class $\mathcal{G}$ has a finite $\ell_{\infty}-$norm covering number.
+Nevertheless, we remark that our result can be extended to the empirical test statistic $\tstathatopt$ via the same arguments used in the proof of Theorem~\ref{thm:main}. \begin{thm} Assume that for every $\epsilon>0$, the function class $\mathcal{G}$ has a finite $\ell_{\infty}-$norm covering number.
 Then, we can lower-bound the test statistic, in probability as $n \to \infty$, by where we use $\gtrsim$ to hide universal constants not depending on $n$. \end{thm} Thus, under the alternative hypothesis

 the RHS grows at a rate $\sqrt{n}$, which implies that our test has an asymptotic power of one~(note that the same rate is achieved by existing conditional moment tests~\citep{hussain2023falsification,muandet2020kernel}). \paragraph{Proof of Theorem~\ref{thm:power}} Let us define and note that if $T =0$ the result follows trivially.
 Thus, we may assume that $T>0$ is some constant independent of $n$.
 Additionally, observe that $\testrv_g$ is uniformly bounded since the outcome $Y$ is a bounded random variable.
-Therefore, the variance term $\hat \sigma \left( \tstathat^2( \psi_g) \right)$ is also uniformly bounded, and it suffices to show that $\tstathat^2( \psi_{g}) = \Omega_{\mathbb P}(1)$ is lower bounded in probability.
+Therefore, the variance term $\hat \sigma \left( \tstathat^2( \psi_g) \right)$ is also uniformly bounded, and it suffices to show that $\inf_{g \in \mathcal G}\tstathat^2( \psi_{g}) = \Omega_{\mathbb P}(1)$ is lower bounded in probability.

 \paragraph{Controlling $\tstathat^2( \psi_{g})$} First, recall that our test statistic is given by

 Further, for all $g \in \mathcal G$, it holds that